artemisa-mx/gitutor/README.md

 ## Installation guide

-> NOTE: pipx and Gitutor work with Python3.6+
+> **NOTE**: pipx and gitutor work with Python3.6+

 In order to use gitutor without any dependencies version conflicts we recommend installing it using pipx.
 Pipx creates a virtual environment for your package and exposes its entry point so you can run gitutor from anywhere.

 To install pipx and configure the $PATH run the following commands

-For MacOS and Linux use:

-    $ python3 -m pip install pipx
-    $ python3 -m pipx ensurepath

 For Windows:

     $ python -m pip install pipx
     $ python -m pipx ensurepath

+For MacOS use:

+    $ brew install pipx

+For Linux use:

+    $ python3 -m pip install pipx
+    $ python3 -m pipx ensurepath

 > **NOTE**: You may need to restart your terminal for the path updates to take effect.

-Once pipx is installed, run the following to install gitutor
+Once pipx is installed, run the following to install gitutor:

     $ pipx install gitutor

-And to upgrade gitutor to its latest version you only need to run
+And to upgrade gitutor to its latest version you only need to run:

     $ pipx upgrade gitutor

+To install gitutor without using pipx just run:

+    $ pip install gitutor

 ## Additional notes